 The 2022 "Trip to Green" Proof of Concept Pilot was completed successfully.
 Three evolutions took place during the first weekends of August, September, and October.
 The team released a community survey to gather public opinion in October and November and the results of the survey were made available in December 2022.
-EDCTC and the consulting team have completed a Draft US 50 Corridor Action Plan which includes all elements of the plan, the System User Analysis, Investment Strategies Draft, and Access Control Action Plan which supported the implementation of the Trip to Green Pilot program.
+EDCTC and the consulting team completed the Draft US 50 Corridor Action Plan which includes all elements of the plan, the System User Analysis, Investment Strategies, and Access Control Action Plan which supported the implementation of the Trip to Green Pilot program.
 In person public workshops were held in December and January and an additional virtual workshop was held on February 16, 2023.
 The Draft US 50 Corridor Action Plan was presented to the EDCTC Board at the March meeting.
-The project team is reviewing and responding to the comments on the Draft Plan.
-The Final Plan will be presented to the EDCTC at the May meeting.
+Comments on the Draft document were received from Caltrans and former City Council member Kara Taylor.
+The Final document, including responses to comments, is scheduled for acceptance as complete by the EDCTC Board at the May meeting.
+Once accepted, the Final Plan will be forwarded to Caltrans and the City of Placerville to support next steps in implementation.